- Ph.D., Texas A&M University, 2005

 - General Biology for Majors I and II

 - Evolutionary Biology

 - Cell and Molecular Methods Lab

 Christine E. Gray, Ph.D., is a molecular geneticist with an interest in mechanisms of gene regulation and development.
-Much of her research involved the identification and initial characterization of a CTCF-like protein in both Aedes aegypti (the primary vector of both yellow fever and dengue fever) and Anopheles gambiae (the principal vector of malaria).
+Much of her early research involved the identification and initial characterization of a CTCF-like protein in both Aedes aegypti (the primary vector of both yellow fever and dengue fever) and Anopheles gambiae (the principal vector of malaria).
 CTCF is a well-known insulator binding protein in vertebrates, and its mosquito homologue may provide a useful means to increase the efficiency of the process used to make transgenic mosquitoes.

 Transgenic mosquitoes are made for two key reasons: to learn more about key mosquito genes involved in the natural transmission of pathogens and to potentially create mosquito strains that are unable to transmit pathogens such as viruses, filarial worms and protozoans.

 At St. Mary’s, Gray is working with several undergraduates on a project to investigate role of small regulatory RNAs in a phenomenon known as cytoplasmic incompatibility (CI) in fruit flies (Drosophila).
 CI results when specific bacteria (Wolbachia) infect the reproductive tissues of insects.
 These bacteria are then passed very efficiently from mother to offspring, while uninfected females who mate with infected males are essentially sterile.